 If you plan on competing in sanctioned meets, your racing suit needs to be compliant with the rules set by World Aquatics (formerly known as FINA).
 A "World Aquatics approved" or "FINA-approved" label means the suit meets strict guidelines for its design, material, and construction, ensuring fair competition for every athlete.
 You can easily identify an approved suit by looking for the official logo, which is typically a small, white patch printed on the back of the jammers.
 All jammers marketed as competitive swim tech suits from major brands will have this approval, so you can dive in with confidence.

-How to Choose Jammers for Your Skill Level and Budget
+Finding the Right Jammers for Your Skill Level and Budget

 Finding the right pair of jammers is like choosing any high-performance equipment.
 The best choice depends on your goals, how often you swim, and your budget.
 A new swimmer doesn't need the same tech suit as an Olympic hopeful, but everyone deserves a suit that fits well and feels great.
 This guide breaks down the options by skill level to help you invest wisely and feel confident every time you dive in.